-The few aspects that are going to be indicated are mainly those referred to in the lesson structure and general subject didactic theory and that were treated in the previous chapters.
-It is these aspects that the student has to keep in mind when he designs a lesson.
+The few aspects which are indicated are mainly those referred to in the lesson structure and in general subject didactic theory, and that are treated in the previous chapters.
+It is these aspects which the student teacher must keep in mind when designing a lesson.

-According to Van der Stoep and Van Dyk (1977), the task and terrain of subject didactics is the explanation and coherence of teaching a particular subject by a particular teacher to particular children in a particular situation, namely, the formal school situation.
-The conspicuously repeated use of the word particular and the deduction that can be made from this is that teaching aids also have to be placed in this particular perspective.
+According to Van der Stoep and Van Dyk (1977), the task and aria of subject didactics is the explanation and coherence of teaching a particular subject by a particular teacher to particular children in a particular situation, namely, the formal school situation.
+The conspicuously repeated use of the word particular, and the deduction which can be made from this, is that teaching aids must be placed in this particular perspective.

-The following representation gives a synoptic view of the aspects that are going to be indicated.
+The following representation is a synoptic view of the aspects which are indicated.